 |Examination and Assignments: |

-Weekly homework assignments (not graded); weekly 15-minute homework quizzes (graded); three 50-minute in-class exams.
+Weekly homework assignments (not graded); weekly 15-minute homework exams (graded); three 50-minute in-class exams.

 |Additional Requirements and/or Comments: |